1ROCKSTAR1/FinalMobileProject/README.md

 <a id="localrun"></a>

 ## Running tests locally
-To run WEB tests locally from the IDE or from the terminal, run the following command
+To run tests locally from the IDE or from the terminal, run the following command

 ```
 gradle clean test